Los Angeles Aviation Accident Attorneys

 - Negligence on behalf of air traffic control

-Accidents and injuries in airports like LAX
+What are common injuries in airports like LAX?

 Most aviation-related injuries are not related to crashes.
 People can be seriously injured before they even step foot on a plane.